mindsmash/mindsmash-angular-uxtable/README.md

 # mindsmash-angular-uxtable
-Yet another data table for AngularJS.
+Yet another data table for AngularJS. **This library is work in progress.**

 ### Features